 Digital Books and Document Conversion

-Bookshare provides a large library of accessible books with a choice of digital formats such as audiobooks and PDF files.
+Bookshare provides a large library of accessible books with a choice of digital formats such as audiobooks, EPUB, and PDF files.
 The college will enable individual Bookshare accounts for students who are registered with Accessibility Services and have an approved accommodation for alternate format or digital text.
 Students must also meet Bookshare's eligibility requirements.